FYS4555 – Particle Physics

 - know how the electroweak theory explains phenomena such as matter-antimatter asymmetry and mass generation

-- explain how today’s research attempts to address mysteries in physics today, nature of dark matter, the origin of antimatter and the behaviour of the gravitational force at the microscopic scale
+- explain how today’s research attempts to address mysteries in physics today, nature of dark matter, the origin of antimatter and the behavior of the gravitational force at the microscopic scale

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.